 In Fig. 1 I have taken six random faces and proportioned them to each of the squares to show this new triangulation approach.

 In Fig. 2 I have drawn triangles as can be seen from eyes, cranium, lips and nose.

 What I found striking from doing these experiments was how close the triangles were to each other.
 I went further ahead and overlapped these triangles in the Gimp editor to see the deviation.
 Fig. 3 shows the deviations.

 I then continued to draw faces using this technique and the result was a good match to proportions of the face.
 Perhaps you would like to give this a try and let me know what you think.

 Here is a video of one of the drawings I did using this technique with the Paintology app.

-Download the free Paintology app from the Google play store.
+Download the free Paintology drawing app from the Google play store to practice drawing portraits.